-APIs are becoming more crucial for organizations to meet increasing demands for opening up their capabilities to third party developers, partners, mobile devices and cloud based services.
-Telenity Canvas® API Manager provides a Full API Lifecycle Management Solution enabling enterprises to offer their capabilities in a more secure, reliable way which brings agility and unlocks new revenue streams.
+APIs are an essential means for organizations to open up their capabilities to third party developers, partners, mobile devices and cloud based services.
+Telenity API Manager provides a full API lifecycle management solution enabling enterprises to offer their capabilities in a secure and reliable way, which brings agility and unlocks new revenue streams.

-As the enterprises seek the ways of exposing APIs to 3rd party developers or ecosystem of partners, they are faced with numerous challenges.
-For example, a design error may cause exposure of customer data, unauthorized access to critical systems and put overall organization at risk.
-There are also other challenges such as:
+As enterprises seek ways for exposing their APIs to 3rd party developers and partners, they are faced with numerous challenges.
+An inconspicuous design error may cause exposure of customer data and unauthorized access to critical systems, putting the overall organization at risk.
+Some other challenges include:

-- Monitoring analytics and usage: Advanced analytics techniques provides ability to monitor success of API program, that is important for measuring performance and adoption trends by developer community.
+- Monitoring analytics and usage: Advanced analytics techniques provide the ability to monitor the exposed APIs.
+Such monitoring enables measuring the performance of the system and the adoption trends by the developer community.

-- Developer Onboarding: A developer portal has a critical role in convincing 3rd party developers and ecosystem of partners to use published APIs.
-Developers need to be able to join the developer community, discover, build and test APIs.
+- Developer Onboarding: A developer portal plays a critical role in convincing 3rd party developers and partners to use the published APIs.
+Developers need to be able to join the developer community, discover, build and test the APIs.

-The Telenity Canvas® API Manager provides a Full lifecycle API Management solution that enables organizations to plan, design, implement, operate and retire APIs and allow them to address both technical and business challenges and benefit from API economy.
+The Telenity API Manager provides a complete API management solution that enables organizations to plan, design, implement, operate and retire APIs.
+It allows them to benefit from API economy by addressing the technical and business challenges.

 - Access Control – Access control includes authorization, authentication, access approval, and audit.

-- Authentication – Basic and OAuth 2.0 is supported.
+- Authentication – Basic authentication and OAuth 2.0 are supported.

 - Transformation – Format transformation

-- Routing and Orchestration – Routing, mashups, caching
+- Routing and Orchestration – Routing, mashups, and caching

-- Monitoring – Monitoring security, traffic, developers, applications, platform health, backends, revenue
+- Monitoring – Monitoring security, traffic, developers, applications, platform health, backends, and revenue

-- Websocket Support –WSS protocol is supported in order to allow bidirectional communication between clients and servers with a reduced overhead.
-There are prebuilt components in flow designer to facilitate Websocket protocol.
+- Websocket Support –WSS protocol is supported in order to allow bidirectional communication between clients and servers with reduced overhead.
+There are prebuilt components in Flow Designer to facilitate Websocket protocol.

-- Virtual End Point Support – Native NodeJS, Groovy etc. codes can be integrated and executed as an endpoint.
-Software developers could leverage Virtual Endpoints as aggregate functions that gathers related data from different data sources / services as a single object.
+- Virtual End Point Support – Native NodeJS, Groovy etc. codes can be integrated and executed as endpoints.
+Software developers can leverage Virtual Endpoints as aggregate functions that gather related data from different data sources / services as single objects.

-- Client SDK Generation – Android, iOS, JS, Java, C#, Objective C, Swift and other client SDKs could be generated from existing APIs.
+- Client SDK Generation – Android, iOS, JS, Java, C#, Objective C, Swift and other client SDKs can be generated from the existing APIs.

-- Deployment Flexibility – Available on cloud, or on-premise and multi-tenancy is supported.
+- Deployment Flexibility – Available on cloud and on-premise.
+Multi-tenancy is supported.

 - API Documentation – Automated API documentation is supported to increase developer adoption and reduce overall development, documentation time and cost.
-Industry standards like Open API/Swagger, RAML documentations are supported.
+Industry standards such as Open API/Swagger, RAML documentations are supported.

-- Customizable Event Based Notification Support – Advanced customizable notification support allows configuring notifications for variety of events such as Quota Violation, SLA violation etc. Notification Manager can also be used to inform developer community or individual developers about certain events.
+- Customizable Event Based Notification Support – Advanced customizable notification support allows configuring the notifications for a variety of events such as Quota Violation or SLA violation.
+Notification Manager can also be used to inform developer community or individual developers about certain events.

-- API Versioning and Staging –APIs can be versioned, deployed in different staging environments.
-For example, two versions of the same API could be maintained simultaneously, one version deployed in test, the other version deployed in production environment.
+- API Versioning and Staging –APIs can be versioned and deployed in different staging environments.
+For example, two versions of the same API can be maintained simultaneously – one version deployed in test, the other version deployed in production environment.
 It is also possible to switch APIs from test to production and vice versa.

-- Intuitive API Mashup Support –Organizations could leverage graphical flow designer interface and pre built components while designing and exposing APIs.
+- Intuitive API Mashup Support –Organizations can use the graphical flow designer interface and pre-built components while designing and exposing the APIs.
 Multiple endpoints can be combined to work together and generate the desired output.

-- BaaS Support –Backend systems could be exposed as services which makes it easier and faster to develop mobile applications.
+- BaaS Support –Backend systems can be exposed as services which make it easier and faster to develop mobile applications.